 Once you have applied your patterns, you can regenerate your cost report to see how much your growth and elasticity will cost.
 Remember to also model all your other resources such as storage and data transfers.
 If you want to create multiple scenarios based on different growth patterns, you can easily clone an entire deployment, change resources and growth patterns, and compare your options.

 The ability to consider usage patterns helps many of our customers forecast and budget for their future cloud costs, make purchase option decisions (such as buying AWS Reserved Instances or committing to Windows Azure purchase options), and assess the cost of their growth.
-PlanForCloud is a free tool, so if you want to forecast your future cloud costs, sign up now.
+PlanForCloud is a free tool, so if you want to forecast your future cloud costs.